JUSTICE SOCIETY OF AMERICA

 All-American Comics #27 (June 1941)

 Doctor Fate reveals his true identity to Inza Cramer.
-NOTES: This is the first Doctor Fate story to establish that Fate had a human identity, rather than being a purely supernatural entity.
+NOTES: This is the first Doctor Fate story to say that Fate had a human identity, rather than being a purely supernatural entity.
 (Curiously, he also tells Inza that "there are no such things" as vampires or ghouls, calling them "hypnotically induced suggestions"!)

 More Fun Comics #66 (Apr.
 1941)

 The members of the JSA are attacked by the mysterious Mister X. The Spectre discovers that one of Mister X's henchmen is armed with the Ring of Life.
 Hawkman builds a second Nth metal belt and wings for Shiera Sanders, who becomes Hawkgirl.
 NOTES: Shiera is not actually called Hawkgirl in this story.
-Her first appearance as Hawkgirl in the Hawkman strip was in Flash #24 (1941).
+Her first appearance as Hawkgirl in the Hawkman strip was in Flash Comics #24 (1941).
 The magic ring worn by the Spectre's foe is not specifically identified as the Ring of Life in this story; it was so described in the recap of this story in All-Star Squadron #28 (1983).

 All-Star Comics #5 (June/July 1941)